ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-accessor-EIT}

 As the share owner, you have the right to enforce the use of encryption in transit when another account accesses the file share data.
-When you create a file share, you can set the allowed transit encryption modes to `user_managed_required`.
+When you create a file share, you can set the allowed transit encryption modes to `user_managed`.
 This value is inherited by the accessor share of the accessor account, which ensures that only mount targets that support encryption in transit can be attached to the accessor share.

 If your file share was created before 18 June 2024, its allowed transit encryption modes is set to `user_managed,none`.
 This setting can be changed [in the console](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-update-transit-encryption-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#fs-update-transit-encryption-cli){: cli}[with the API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-update-transit-encryption-api){: api}[with Terraform](/docs/vpc?topic=vpc-file-storage-managing&interface=terraform#file-storage-share-update-terraform){: terraform}.
 Existing mount targets must be deleted first.
 For more information, see [Deleting mount target of a file share in the UI](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#delete-mount-target-ui){: ui}[Deleting a mount target of a file share from the CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#delete-share-targets-cli){: cli}[Deleting mount target of a file share with the API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#delete-mount-target-api){: api}[Deleting a mount target with Terraform](/docs/vpc?topic=vpc-file-storage-managing&interface=terraform#delete-file-share-terraform){: terraform}.